ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 By reading the annotated `greet` function, a developer (or an IDE) immediately knows that `name` is expected to be a string, which improves readability.
 If somewhere else in the code we call `greet(123)`, a type-checking tool can warn us that we're calling `greet` with the wrong type of argument.

-Let's illustrate this with a quick example that a static type checker like Mypy or Pyright could catch:
+A type checker will catch this:

 ```python
 # example_7.py